uebling/Foobar/Level 5/readme.md

 Level 5 has 1 problem, with a time limit of 22 days.

 ## Problem 1
 Calculate the sum over ![f1].
-Sound simple, but i can go from 1 to a target number up to 10^100.
+Sounds simple, but i can go from 1 to a target number up to 10^100.